jacastro023/django-setup/django-urls-views-templates.md

 Not surprisingly, a Django project is pre-configured to use DTL, which is very capable, so we'll be using it throughout.

 #### One-time Template Setup

-By default, a Django project is configured to look for templates inside of a `templates` folder within each app's folder (`main_app` in this case).

 Let's create that `templates` folder for `main_app` to hold all of its template files: